bcgov/jag-adobe-common-service/README.md

 ### Running the application
 Option A) Intellij
-1) Create intellij run configuration from Staffnet-Identity-Provisioning and/or Staffnet-Biometrics Application
+1) Create intellij run configuration from jag-adobe-common-service Application
 2) Set env variables.
 See the .env-template
 3) Run the application